 When gourmet food trucks first rolled onto the scene I was definitely skeptical.
 How can gourmet food go on the road like that?
 But somehow they do it and now food trucks are popping up all over the country.
+Now I know a few people who have chosen to browse vehicles here in the hopes of finding a vehicle that can help them kick off their food truck business.
+I don’t blam them in all fairness, especially as this is taking off!
 I’ve tried a few in NYC and I’ve never been disappointed.
 Some of my favorites are the Rogue Tomate Cart, Rickshaw Dumpling Truck, and Frites and Meats.
 Yum!

 I’m no expert but John T. Edge is — he’s a a James Beard Award winner and writes the monthly United Tastes column for The New York Times.
 He wrote The Truck Food Cookbook: 150 Recipes and Ramblings from America’s Best Restaurants on Wheels and shared his list of favorite dishes on wheels.

 by John T. Edge

 Trey Corkern traffics in authenticity.
 He decorates his diminutive hutch with Spanish moss.
 And he buys crawfish from Louisiana.
 His crawfish pies, goosed with Creole cream cheese, are better than 90 percent of those Iâ€™ve eaten in Louisiana.
 Seriously.